What is a TTL computer?

 The 74HCT chips are not really 1970s, are they?

 Neither are the VGA and USB interfaces.
 But seriously: our prototype was made with 74LS series chips and the 74LS family was introduced in 1971.
 The kit version uses more power-efficient 74HCT chips, and the 74HC(T) series are from 1983.
-They use five times less power and are otherwise completely interchangeable.
+They use five times less power and are otherwise completely interchangeable, with the same voltage levels and speeds.
 This allows us to safely draw power from any USB port.
 We made sure to maintain compatibility with 74LS and 74HC, because that gives some more options in sourcing the chips.
-In fact, we have a fully-populated 74LS PCB version happily computing along at full speed.
+In fact, we have a fully-populated 74LS PCB version happily computing along at full speed, and a 74F version (1979 bipolar logic) running at double the speed.

-Why don’t you buy the TTL chips from China, that is much cheaper?
+Why didn’t you buy the TTL chips from China, that is much cheaper?

 Can I get the schematics?